rmsrosa/WebsiteGen/website/blog/2021/05/unitfulbuckinghampi.md

 The matrix whose rows are composed of the representation of those vectors in this basis is our "parameter-to-dimension" matrix.

+*Note, however, that this log-log relation is an informal way of addressing the powers of the dimensions involved in a dimensional group.
+The logarithm is, in principle, only defined for nondimensional quantities.
+We can very well arrive at the results below by working directly with the powers.*

 Now, the Buckingham-Pi Theorem states that

 > **Theorem (Buckingham-Pi)** Consider a system with $n$ quantities in which $m$ fundamental (base) dimensions are involved.
 Then, there are $n-m$ adimensional groups which can be expressed as monomials of the given quantities.